red/docs/reactivity.md

 In both cases, the code is statically analyzed to determine the reactive sources, in the form of path! values, referring to reactor fields.
 The newly formed reaction **is called once** on creation (before the `react` function returns).
 This default behavior can be undesirable in some cases, this initial triggering can be avoided using the `/later` option.

+A reaction can contain arbitrary Red code, have one or several reactive sources, one or several reactive expressions.
+It is up to the user to determine the granularity of relations to set up, which best fits his use-cases.

 The `/link` option takes a function as the reaction and a list of arguments objects to be used when evaluating the reaction.
 This alternative form allows dynamic reactions, where the reaction code can be reused with different sets of objects (the basic `react` can only work with statically *named* objects).

 Removing a reaction is achieved by using `/unlink` refinement with a `<source>` argument which can take the following values: